Gene expression: Non-coding RNA maturation

-RNA export

-In eukaryotes most mature RNA must be exported to the cytoplasm from the nucleus.
-While some RNAs function in the nucleus, many RNAs are transported through the nuclear pores and into the cytosol.
-Export of RNAs requires association with specific proteins known as exportins.
-Specific exportin molecules are responsible for the export of a given RNA type. mRNA transport also requires the correct association with Exon Junction Complex (EJC), which ensures that correct processing of the mRNA is completed before export.
-In some cases RNAs are additionally transported to a specific part of the cytoplasm, such as a synapse; they are then towed by motor proteins that bind through linker proteins to specific sequences (called "zipcodes") on the RNA.

 Translation

-For some RNA (non-coding RNA) the mature RNA is the final gene product.
+For some non-coding RNA, the mature RNA is the final gene product.
 In the case of messenger RNA (mRNA) the RNA is an information carrier coding for the synthesis of one or more proteins. mRNA carrying a single protein sequence (common in eukaryotes) is monocistronic whilst mRNA carrying multiple protein sequences (common in prokaryotes) is known as polycistronic.

 Every mRNA consists of three parts: a 5′ untranslated region (5′UTR), a protein-coding region or open reading frame (ORF), and a 3′ untranslated region (3′UTR).
 The coding region carries information for protein synthesis encoded by the genetic code to form triplets.
 Each triplet of nucleotides of the coding region is called a codon and corresponds to a binding site complementary to an anticodon triplet in transfer RNA.
 Transfer RNAs with the same anticodon sequence always carry an identical type of amino acid.
 Amino acids are then chained together by the ribosome according to the order of triplets in the coding region.
 The ribosome helps transfer RNA to bind to messenger RNA and takes the amino acid from each transfer RNA and makes a structure-less protein out of it.
 Each mRNA molecule is translated into many protein molecules, on average ~2800 in mammals.

 In prokaryotes translation generally occurs at the point of transcription (co-transcriptionally), often using a messenger RNA that is still in the process of being created.
 In eukaryotes translation can occur in a variety of regions of the cell depending on where the protein being written is supposed to be.
 Major locations are the cytoplasm for soluble cytoplasmic proteins and the membrane of the endoplasmic reticulum for proteins that are for export from the cell or insertion into a cell membrane.
 Proteins that are supposed to be produced at the endoplasmic reticulum are recognised part-way through the translation process.
 This is governed by the signal recognition particle—a protein that binds to the ribosome and directs it to the endoplasmic reticulum when it finds a signal peptide on the growing (nascent) amino acid chain.